AppDaemon/appdaemon/docs/HASS_TUTORIAL.rst

 If you haven't yet read Paulus' excellent Blog entry on `Perfect Home Automation <https://home-assistant.io/blog/2016/01/19/perfect-home-automation/>`__ I would encourage you to take a look.
-As a veteran of several Home Automation systems with varying degrees of success, it wrote this article more than anything else that convinced me that Home Assistant had the right philosophy behind it and was on the right track.
+As a veteran of several Home Automation systems with varying degrees of success, it was this article more than anything else that convinced me that Home Assistant had the right philosophy behind it and was on the right track.
 One of the most important points made is that being able to control your lights from